pema99/bonk/examples/README.md

 Contains solutions to Advent of Code 2022

 ## bugrepros
 Contains files reproducing various bugs.
-A to do list of sorts.
+A to do list of sorts

 ## loose examples
 - expr.bonk: Basic expression evaluator